 Wat Pho is also known for having the best Thai Massages in the world and the most renowned massage school in the country.

 When you get out of Wat Pho, walk straight and take a taxi boat to cross the river and visit Wat Arun.

 The Temple of Dawn was recently renovated and its unique design is more than ever worth the visit.

 Go to Chinatown

-It has been over sold by many tour guides and still, Chinatown is one of the most interesting area in Bangkok.
+It has been oversold by many tour guides and still, Chinatown is one of the most interesting areas in Bangkok.

 The food, the market, the atmosphere, the energy, the bars, the hidden temples... there's countless reasons to visit Chinatown.